 Step 3: Pour into pie shell and chill for 2-3 hours.

-Step 4: Slice and quarter the remaining fresh kumquats and use them to garnish the pie before serving.
+Step 4: Slice and quarter the remaining fresh kumquats (or chop into smaller pieces) and use them to garnish the pie before serving.

 Frequently Asked Questions

 After washing, just pop them in your mouth!
 The skins are sweet and the juice brings the citrus pucker.

 Technically, you don’t need to remove the seeds, but for the sake of creaminess, I do remove them for kumquat pie.